UniSaver and KiwiSaver

 Inland Revenue will send you a savings suspension notice.
 You’ll need to give HR/payroll a copy of this before they can stop deducting contributions from your pay.
 Inland Revenue will write to you and your employer to remind you when your savings suspension is coming to an end.

 You can apply for a savings suspension online by logging into MyIR.
 Find out more here.

 You won’t be able to withdraw any savings you have in KiwiSaver until you become eligible under the KiwiSaver rules (generally when you reach age 65).

 If you want to contribute to KiwiSaver

 If you want to start or continue contributing to KiwiSaver, you’ll need to fill out a KiwiSaver deduction form (KS2) and give it to HR/payroll.
-(You can get a KS2 form from HR/payroll or download one from the Inland Revenue website.)
+(You can get a KS2 form from HR/payroll or download one here.)
 Contributions will be deducted from your pay at the rate you choose on the form.
 The options are 3%, 4%, 6%, 8% or 10% of your gross salary.